-The best Robo Advisors for smaller investors should not only focus on having the lowest minimum deposit, but you should look for a service that also offers low (or no) fees and account services for smaller investment amounts.
+The best Robo Advisors for small or young investors should not only focus on having the lowest minimum deposit, but you should look for a service that also offers low (or no) fees and account services for smaller investment amounts.

 It doesn’t matter if you have huge chunks to invest or need to start small; if you’re considering a Robo Advisor, you need to make sure that you’re getting the best value for your money.
 This is even more important when you’re starting small.

-When looking for Robo Advisors that are ideal for people with smaller amounts to invest, we focused on the following key factors:
+When looking for Robo Advisors that are ideal for young investors or people with smaller amounts to invest, we focused on the following key factors:

 If you’re thinking about starting small, the first thing you need to consider is the minimum deposit required by the Robo Advisor.
 If you don’t meet the required minimum deposit, then you’ll be unable to open an account in the first place.